Schools' planning and reporting

 Planning and reporting requirements

-Under the Education Amendment Act 2019, a new planning and reporting framework will come into effect 1 January 2023.
-Visit the New Zealand Legislation website for more information.
+Under the Education and Training Act 2020, a new planning and reporting framework will come into effect 1 January 2023.

 Meanwhile the legislative requirements for school planning and reporting documents remain the same.